Course Catalog 2024-2025

 Coordinating Sequence: School for Social Work Doctoral

 This course invites SSW doctoral students to consider the roles of the supervisor, consultant, and advisor in Clinical Social Work practice (knowledge, skills, and values) across the continuum of professional development and practice.
 Fellows will examine their multicultural/intercultural development to appreciate how their competency in this area of development informs their supervisory and clinical relationships.
 Fellows will be encouraged to consider differential supervisory styles that are theoretically informed by the various psychodynamic perspectives and by the developmental needs of supervisees.
 Similarities and differences in the expectations of settings where clinical social work teaching and practice occurs, whether academic or agency based will be explored.
-Discussions and role plays of clinical supervision, faculty academic and field advising and consultation will be a regular part of class interactions to promote greater understanding of educational assessment and evaluation of teaching/learning needs, and the use of self in these contexts.
+Discussions and role plays of clinical supervision, faculty academic and practicum advising and consultation will be a regular part of class interactions to promote greater understanding of educational assessment and evaluation of teaching/learning needs, and the use of self in these contexts.

 Summer 2 - SSW